 Stuart Anderson said: "Small businesses are the backbone of our rural economy, the lifeblood of the economy and the beating heart of local communities.
 My aspiration is for Shropshire to become one of the best places in the country to start and grow a business.
+Between 2010 and 2024, more than one million businesses were created, spurred by the fbiggest tax cut for businesses in a generation.
 With 5.5 million of them, almost every business in the country is a small business.
-They support 27 million jobs and account for £4.5 trillion of annual turnover.
+They support 27 million jobs and account for more than half (£4.5 trillion) of annual business turnover.
 In concert with other partners, the Government provides a range of support to help them thrive and grow.
 The Government continues to improve access to finance, skills, business support and to address barriers to trade.
 Below, you will find a list of support available.
 Please do not hesitate to get in touch if I can be of any assistance."

 British Business Bank